 It is the first step in any creative process.
 Without imagination, it would be sad to think where our world would be.
 Just consider the man who imagined bending a piece of metal in a fashion that would hold many papers together….the paperclip.
-How about the imagination that saw a piece of thread that would emit light….the light-bulb.
-It all started with imagination, and this is why Albert Einstein’s quote rings with so much truth:
+How about the innovator that saw a piece of thread that would emit light….the light-bulb.
+It all started with a willingness to imagine, and this is why Albert Einstein’s quote rings with so much truth:

 Whatever your goal is; whatever your priority.
 You may want to build a house for your family.
 You may want to build a doghouse for your pooch.
 You may want to invent the next item everyone on Earth will need.
 You may want to write and publish a book.
 It all starts with one simple word:

-Have you stopped the chaos for a short time just to think, to create, to invent?
+Have you stopped the chaos for a short time just to think, to create, to invent, to imagine?
 You should.

 Successful people use it and it doesn’t cost anything.
 Imagination is free, you just need to pull it out and use it.
 Some of you may be saying, “but I can’t just pull it when I need it.
 My muse too illusive for me.”
-In my book: Beyond The Obvious , the role of the “killer” questions is to spark the imagination when you need to find that idea.
+In my book: Beyond The Obvious , the role of the “killer” questions is to spark that idea.

 Yes, just imagine what you can do; what you can make; what you can be.